dallenmidd/IxPopDyMod/data-raw/ogden2005/README.md

 ## Differences with Odgen et al. (2005)

-We were able to largely replicate Odgen et al.’s model directly with our model structure.
-Here are the few changes we had to make.
+We were able to largely replicate Odgen et al.’s (2005) model directly with our model structure, but make a few changes:

-- Ogden et al. has density-dependent reduction fecundity based on the number of adults on deer.
+- Ogden et al. (2005) have density-dependent reduction fecundity based on the number of adult ticks on deer.
 We take fecundity (number of eggs produced) as a constant.
-- Ogden et al. handles host finding differently
+- Ogden et al. (2005) handle host finding differently
   - They give a weekly probability of host-finding.
 We translate this into a daily probability.
-  - They use a curve (See Figure 3) to determine the probability an active tick quests based on temperature.
+  - They use a curve (Figure 3) to determine the probability a tick quests based on temperature.
 We approximate these curves with Briere functions.
 - Temperature inputs for the default model run were digitized from Figure 2.
 - Temperature inputs for the multiple model runs under different